dannyskelley/providencerealty/src/content/blog/thinking-of-buying-or-selling-in-metro-detroit-here-is-what-you-need-to-know.md

 image: /assets/images/blog/467960596_18023070776535394_5338141157845593213_n.jpg
 imageAlt: Thinking of Buying or Selling in Metro Detroit?
 Here Is What You Need to Know
 ---
-## Thinking of Buying or Selling in Metro Detroit?
-Here Is What You Need to Know

 Whether you are buying your first home, selling to upgrade, or investing in real estate, choosing the right real estate partner is critical.
 In a competitive market like Metro Detroit, the difference between closing quickly at a great price or missing out can come down to the expertise and hustle of your realtor.

 At **Providence Properties, Realty & Management**, you work directly with **Victoria**, one of Michigan’s top ranked realtors.
 With over **100 homes closed personally each year**, she delivers high level results without passing clients off to a junior team member.